 - you will be helped to prepare for the joint meetings

 Once everyone has been to the MIAM we can move on to a joint mediation meeting attended by you and your ex-partner.
-This meeting lasts for up to 2 hours.
+Joint meetings last 1 1/2 hours.
 The number of meetings you will need depends on your situation – sometimes one meeting is all that is needed.
 You will be able to give you an indication of how many meetings may be needed at the MIAM.

 If mediation isn’t right for you the other options available for sorting matters out will be explained.